calderra/easyrpg/README.md

   * Non-Player Character.
 Some fictional entity in the game world, such as a monster or townsperson.
 Generally portrayed by the GM.
 * PC
   * Player-Character, or the imaginary character that one of your players is portraying.

+## appendix 3: quick sheet
+* GM leads tasks prior to play
+  * Announce the setting, and discuss any "ins" and "outs" the players want so you're all on the same page.
+  * Announce the general goal the characters are aiming for, so the players know roughly what they're aiming at.
+  * Players create characters.
+Characters generaly, have a name, title, and the skill "Do Something 1"
+* Players, during play:
+  * Say what you do and roll a number of d6s.
+  * If the sum of your roll is higher than the opposing roll (either another player or the DM), the thing you wanted to happen, happens.
+  * The number of the d6s you roll is determined by the level of skill you have.
+  * If you roll all sixes on your roll, you can get new skill one level higher than the one you used for the action.
+  * Note that these skills may also represent items, techniques, etc. that your character uses to gain an advantage.
+  * The skill must be a subset of what happened to you in the action (Say, Athletics 2 if you were climbing a wall, or Teeth of Biting 2 if you were eating a cake).